FAQ: On-Demand Virtual Care

 If you don't see your question below or would like more information, please call us at 317-621-2290.

-While virtual urgent care is not intended to replace your primary care doctor for common or chronic conditions, a virtual visit can sometimes substitute for a doctor’s office, urgent care, or an emergency room visit.
+While on-demand virtual care is not intended to replace your primary care doctor for common or chronic conditions, a virtual visit can sometimes substitute for a doctor’s office, urgent care, or an emergency room visit.

 What conditions can be treated?